Marketing, Commerce, Sales, IT, Service and Data team members all come together around Lauren Boyle, a new customer.

 The Key Characteristics and Features of SaaS

 A helpful analogy to grasp the SaaS model is to compare it to a bank.
 Just as a bank ensures the privacy of each customer while offering reliable, secure, and efficient services, SaaS operates similarly.
 The SaaS model shifts the burden of maintaining and hosting the software to the SaaS provider.
-This shift results in substantial benefits, such as consistent maintenance, robust security, and guaranteeing that the software remains continuously accessible and current.
-This setup allows businesses to focus on their core activities without worrying about the technical complexities of software management.

 The SaaS (Software as a Service) model enhances business efficiency in several key ways, aligning with the modern need for flexibility, scalability, and cost-effectiveness.
 Here’s a refined reasoning:

-1. Improved Customisation: SaaS applications offer highly customisable settings that allow businesses to tailor functionalities to their needs.
+1. Improved customisation: SaaS applications offer highly customisable settings that allow businesses to tailor functionalities to their needs.
 Instead of a one-size-fits-all approach, companies can modify aspects of the software to better align with their processes and workflows, enhancing overall productivity and user satisfaction.

-2. Lower Costs: With SaaS, businesses avoid the large upfront costs of purchasing and maintaining traditional software.
+2. Lower costs: With SaaS, businesses avoid the large upfront costs of purchasing and maintaining traditional software.
 Instead, they pay for what they use, typically on a subscription basis.
 This reduces initial capital expenditure and spreads costs over time, making budgeting more predictable.
 The SaaS provider also handles updates and maintenance, reducing IT overhead.

 1. Software as a Service (SaaS): SaaS provides fully functional applications via a web browser.
 The service provider manages the application and its underlying infrastructure, including networks, servers, and data storage.
 Users access and use the software without handling installation, maintenance, or updates.
 Examples include Gmail, Slack, and Salesforce.